-Since programs differ at each college, students should consult program outlines published by the college or university to which they intend to transfer.
-The following recommended courses prepare students for most baccalaureate institutions.
+Business students choosing to transfer with an Associate in Arts and Science-DTA degree should consult program outlines published by the college or university to which they intend to transfer.
+However, the following recommended courses prepare students for most baccalaureate institutions.
 Students should prepare their quarterly schedules with the assistance of an advisor knowledgeable in this transfer area.
-See page 26 for general education requirements for the Associate in Arts and Science degree.
+See pages 24-26 for general education requirements for the Associate in Arts and Science degree.